rmesend/AnalysisofHousePrices/README.md

 In this project we develop an analysis over the house prices.
 We make a basic EDA to undertand the data.
 After that we use 3 different linear regression models to try to predict the results.

+You should check the EDA and the Model Jupyter notebook to understand the data.

 ## Models

 ### 1 Linear Regression: with a